AmbiqAI/neuralSPOT/docs/Developing_with_NeuralSPOT.md

    1. When neuralSPOT updates or upgrades are needed use either 'make nestcomponent' to install a component, or 'make nest' to do a (almost, see below for caveats) non-destructive redeployment of neuralSPOT to the Nest.
 3. When done, copy over to your application

-## Developing As an Application Component
+## Developing as an Application Component

 This is similar to developing as a standalone application - you'll use the same `make nestall` , `make nest` , and `make nestcomponent` features as above.
 The main difference will be the need to integrate nest compilation and linking into your larger application's existing code build system.